parmegv/leap_doc/docs/platform/config.md

 Keys should match `/[a-z0-9_]/`

 Unlike traditional JSON, comments are allowed.
-If the first non-whitespace character is '#' the line is treated as a comment.
+If the first non-whitespace characters are '//' the line is treated as a comment.

-    # this is a comment
+    // this is a comment
     {
-      # this is a comment
+      // this is a comment
       "key": "value"  # this is an error
     }